QueenieCplusplus/SSCP_Network/README.md

 * SNMP, Simple Network Mgmt Protocol

 it involves a server (called as Manager) and a client which is a software install in network devices such as router/sw called agent.

+it allows manger to get values of variables which is set from agent.

 # Layer 6, Presentation Layer, 表現層

 * Remote Access Services, 遠端連線